ELL ADVISORY

 Building a capacity plan that doesn't rely on headcount

 Most manufacturers don't have a framework for this thinking.
-Here's a practical one.
+Here's a practical one — five steps, run it in 90 days.

 Step 1: Calculate current Velocity